Psmths/windows-forensic-artifacts/execution/shimcache.md

  - Volatility's shimcachemem plugin

 ## Caveats

+<sup>[1]</sup>An entry into the ShimCache alone is not conclusive enough to prove execution, and this artifact should be cross-referenced with other similar artifacts to be certain of execution.

 The ShimCache registry data is written on system shutdown only and the data extracted directly from the registry may be incomplete.
 Under these circumstances it is necessary to procure a memory dump to exctract a complete dataset from this forensic artifact.